OCA/stock-logistics-workflow/stock_ownership_by_move/README.rst

 - The "Owner" field in the move form view inside the picking is already added in the module stock_ownership_availability_rules.
 It could be added here instead.
-- Run the standard tests of the stock module with this one installed and check that they still pass
 - Add some tests specific to this module.
 - Check what happens when using the barcode interface.
 - The original method tries to respect the order of moves when generating pack